ashif-nawaz/ashif-nawaz/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-A Passionate Full Stack MERN Developer, Solid foundation of Data Structure & Algorimthms.
+A Passionate Full Stack MERN Developer, Solid foundation of Data Structure & Algorithms.

 ##### The Languanges I speak in the Frontend.